-- a rigorous customer support team who respond within 1 business day
+- A rigorous customer support team that responds within one business day

-It’s also worth noting that the Weglot app translates your whole check out process and also integrates seamlessly with invoicing to facilitate your customers.
+It’s also worth noting that the Weglot app translates your whole checkout process.
+It integrates seamlessly with invoicing to facilitate your customers.

-Offering translation services in over 100 languages, GTranslate combines the abilities of Bing and Google’s automatic translation services in order to make your Shopify store multilingual.
+Offering translation services in over 100 languages, GTranslate combines the abilities of Bing and Google’s automatic translation services to make your Shopify store multilingual.

-Conveniently, a free version of the app is available to download on Shopify.
-However, it’s important to note that a number of key features such as editing translations, and the incorporation of multilingual SEO are exclusive to paid plans.
+Conveniently, a free app version is available to download on Shopify.
+However, it’s important to note that a number of key features are exclusive to paid plans.

 Another option at your disposal is Langify.
-The app eliminates the need for the creation of multiple websites (i.e one for each language) and allows visitors to view translated content in their desired language via a language switcher.
+The app eliminates the need for the creation of multiple websites (i.e. one for each language).
+It allows visitors to view translated content in their desired language via a language switcher.
 Langify does not, however, offer automatic translation of your content, unlike most translation solutions.

 A key feature of the Langify translation solution is the automatic language detection feature.
-This means that depending on the language of the website visitor will be automatically detected based on their browser settings.
+This means that, depending on the language of the website, the visitor will be automatically detected based on their browser settings.

-When it comes to the checkout phase for customers, it’s worth noting that the Langify solution does not allow the whole process to be fully translated which may require seeking an additional app or finding an alternative solution.
+When it comes to the checkout phase for customers, it’s worth noting that the Langify solution does not allow the whole process to be fully translated.
+It may require seeking an additional app or finding an alternative solution.

 Which is the right Shopify translation solution for you?

 Only you can determine which Shopify app is right for your translation needs.
-However, when making your decision, be careful not to make the mistake of sacrificing long term value for short term price savings, and also, be mindful of the following:
+However, when making your decision, be careful not to make the mistake of sacrificing long-term value for short-term price savings.
+Also, be mindful of the following:

 While a translation app may support many languages, this doesn’t necessarily mean they support the language you need for your website.
-Be prudent and check out the app’s site to make sure the language you need is provided for.
+Be prudent and check out the app’s site to make sure the language you need is provided.